Flashcards in Healthy bodies1 Deck (212):

 It is the largest organ of the human body

-Top layer = epidermis, is 0.04mm thick & has no blood vessels.
+Top layer = epidermis, is 0.04mm thick and has no blood vessels.
 Composed of epithelium, which contains melanocytes which secrete a skin darkening pigment called melanin.

 4 layers(stratum): lower layer = basale layer. ~~~.
 Forms "dermal papilla".
 Holds stratum basale onto layer below; is where mitosis (new cell creation) occurs.